 Authors: Lucainson RAYMOND

 Abstract: This based-NLP app lets users perform statistical analysis on their own WhatsApp conversations at a glance.
 First, users have to upload their WhatsApp conversations after exporting that from their Smartphone (android or ios).
 And then, automatically, the app will show some keys statistics about their messages, the top active users, the most frequent words used by users, the sentiment scoring based on emoji usage by users, the topics that dominate the conversations over time, the detection of communities formed by users in a chat group(network analysis).
-And at last, the app allow users to forecast the numbers of messages that will arrive in a ten (10) day horizon using a time series model.
+And at last, the app allows users to forecast the numbers of messages that will arrive in a ten (10) day horizon using a time series model.

 Full Description: The number of users of the Whatsapp network around the world has already reached more than 2 billion (Whatsapp, 2019).
 Over 5 million businesses use Whatsapp Business services (PYMNTS, 2019).
 And we exchange sixty-five (65) billion messages on Whatsapp on average per day worldwide (Statista, 2019).
 These statistics provide no doubt that WhatsApp is a treasure trove of data that can be used to create value and explore our past, understand our present and plan for the future.
 In addition, the dazzling technological advances in the field of Natural Language Processing (NLP) provide us with cutting-edge tools for analyzing this kind of data (unstructured data) and to extract insights from it.
 Fascinated by NLP, I therefore have a Data Science (DS) project relating to the manipulation of data of this nature (WhatsApp Data).
 So I took the opportunity offered by Shiny Contest 2021 to make my project visible.
 And at the same time will serve the community.